 - Youtube thumbnail size – The standard YouTube video thumbnail size is 1280 x 720.

 - Facebook thumbnail size – For Facebook, video thumbnails should also be 1280 x 720.

 YouTube is typically the most commonly used platform for video content.
 On a given page, there are hundreds of videos to choose from, so creating a video thumbnail for YouTube is very important.
 You can use a YouTube thumbnail maker or a YouTube thumbnail template to make sure your image is up to par.
 There are so many options that can help you create a video thumbnail – YouTube allows you to upload video thumbnails and therefore gives you the opportunity to use these generators to your advantage.

 If you’re creating more one-off personal videos to send via email or text, then using a video email platform that auto generates a thumbnail is definitely the avenue to go.
 It makes it quick, efficient, and even embeds a captivating video thumbnail into your messages.
 Try using a platform like Covideo to do exactly that!
 With Covideo, you can use video recording software free of charge with all of our standard features to see what it’s all about.
-Try it out for 7-days to kickstart using animated video thumbnails; no credit card required!
+Start a free trial to kickstart using animated video thumbnails; no credit card required!
 Learn more about our demo now!